flamingo-run/gcp-pilot/docs/services/firestore.md

 #### Counting Results

-To count the number of documents that match a query, you can use the `.count()` method.
+To count the number of documents that match a query, use `.count()`.

 ```python
 num_products = await Product.documents.filter(price__gt=100).count()